OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/earnings.md

 # earnings

-?

-This command allows the user to retrieve the expected earnings for the next business day (2022-07-29) sorted by market capitalization.
-The displayed earnings will include company name, ticker, expected date, estimated earnings, and market cap of the company.
+This command allows the user to retrieve the expected earnings for the given business day.
+The displayed earnings will include company ticker, expected time, sector, and float of the company.
 This information can be used to help the user make informed decisions about their investments.

 ### Usage